 Would i vote for him?
 Hard to say this one.
 He had a good track record from the war but by 1950 he was getting on a bit so maybe not.

-You’ve got to feel sorry for Eden but he’s demonized for something that really wasn’t entirely his fault.
+You’ve got to feel sorry for Eden but he’s demonised for something that really wasn’t entirely his fault.
 He suffered a botched operation in the early fifties and as a result suffered ill health for the rest of his life.
 When he became PM he was long past his prime.
-In actual fact before the fifties he was one of the most skilled politicians in the country!
+In actual fact, before the fifties, he was one of the most skilled politicians in the country!

-When he came to office on Churchill’s resignation he immediately called a general election (compare to the likes of Callaghan, Major and Brown…) and he was genuinely a popular PM.
-Even the Scottish liked him (And he was a Conservative) And unemployment during his tenure was less than 1%… the lowest of any post war PM.
+When he came to office after Churchill’s resignation he immediately called a general election (compare to the likes of Callaghan, Major and Brown) and he was a genuinely popular PM.
+Even the Scottish liked him (And he was a Conservative!)
+And unemployment during his tenure was less than 1%… the lowest of any post war PM.
 How’s that for good?

-Alas, he is overshadowed by Suez… To be fair the Egyptians under Nasser had seized control of the Suez Canal… And Nasser outright refused any offers and proposals Britain and France made about the Canal… And it was really important for Western fuel supplies at that time.
-It wasn’t just us who would have suffered had access been cut.
-Unfortunately after Harold Macmillan told Eden that the Americans wouldn’t oppose intervention.
-And so the Suez invasion happened… and Eisenhower opposed it.
-He shouted from the rooftops about how it was wrong and how Britain and France were throwing their weight around… And Macmillan threatened to resign as well.
-And it’s not like the war in Egypt was particularly harsh or being lost… Quite the opposite.
-Yes, it was handled quite badly but i think Eden does get an unfair rep for what was essentially a cow tow to the americans.
-If Britain and France had taken the canal and the Americans never intervened it would just be another footnote in our history.
+Alas, he is overshadowed by Suez.
+To be fair the Egyptians under Nasser had seized control of the Suez Canal and Nasser outright refused any offers and proposals Britain and France made about the canal… And it was really important for western fuel supplies at that time.
+It wasn’t just ourselves who would have suffered had access been cut.
+Unfortunately, Harold Macmillan told Eden that the Americans wouldn’t oppose intervention.
+So the Suez invasion happened and then Eisenhower opposed it.
+He shouted from the rooftops about how it was wrong and how Britain and France were throwing their weight around and then Macmillan threatened to resign over it as well.
+Yes, it was handled quite badly but I think Eden does get an unfair rep for what was essentially a cow tow to the Americans.
+If Britain and France had taken the canal and the Americans never intervened it would just be another footnote in our history I suppose.

 And even after he resigned Eden was still popular… What does that tell you?